 14. SIGN LANGUAGE IS AN ACTUAL LANGUAGE WITH A COMMUNITY AROUND IT.

-If your child is unable to develop verbal language for any reason, knowing sign language will allow him or her to participate in an existing community.
+If your child is unable to develop verbal language for any reason, knowing sign language will allow him or her to participate in an existing community because they share a similar mode of communication.

 15. FINALLY, USING SIGN LANGUAGE AT HOME OR IN THE CLASSROOM WILL INCREASE HAPPINESS AND HARMONY.